Ceph Deployment for Working with QEMU VMs

 There are two primary methods to install cephadm: using the curl-based installation method or distribution-specific installation methods.
 This documentation focuses on the curl-based installation method.
 For distribution-specific installation instructions, please refer to the Ceph documentation.

-- Fetch build of cephadmbash
+Fetch build of cephadm

-chmod +x cephadm
+bashchmod +x cephadmInstall cephadm command

-./cephadm add-repo --release quincy ./cephadm install
+bash./cephadm add-repo --release quincy ./cephadm install

 Bootstrap Cluster 2